jbatista/ohloh_scm/README.md

 ```
 ## Running

-Ensure that cvsnt, svn, svnadmin, svnsync, git, and hg are all on your path.
+Ensure that cvsnt, svn, svnadmin, svnsync, git, hg and fossil are all on your path.
 You'll also need to ensure that you have the xmloutput plugin installed for bazaar.

 ### Installing The XmlOutput Plugin
     $ cd ~